isw-kudos/kudos-docs/docs/buzzy/buzzy-wasconfig.md

+### Configure Activity Stream posting access

+1. Open WebSphere ISC & browse to the list of applications
+1. Open the WidgetContainer application and choose 'Security role to user/group mapping'
+1. Map the 'trustedExternalApplication' role to the special subject of 'All Authenticated in Application's Realm', then click OK
+1. Save the changes

 ### WebSphere config for Buzzy

 1. Open WebSphere ISC -> open web server -> edit `http.conf` -> add another VirtualHost